trailofbits/manticore/README.md

 ## Installation

-Make sure that Z3 Theorem Prover is installed and available on your path.
+Make sure that Z3 Theorem Prover is installed and available in your path.
 On Ubuntu, this is as simple as `sudo apt-get install z3`.
 Then download the Manticore source, and `cd` to the project root.

 Option 1: Perform a user install.

+> This will require `~/.local/bin` to be in your path.

 ```
 pip install --user --no-binary capstone .